zuranthus/playdate-odin/README.md

 For the complete API reference, see the [Playdate C API documentation](https://sdk.play.date/3.0.0/Inside%20Playdate%20with%20C.html#_api_reference).
 These Odin bindings directly mirror the C API, so the C documentation applies to the Odin code as well.

+## Acknowledgements

+The API bindings are generated using the awesome [odin-c-bindgen](https://github.com/karl-zylinski/odin-c-bindgen) by Karl Zylinski.